Wiretap Scars

-Wiretap Scars is the debut studio album by American post-hardcore band Sparta.
+Wiretap Scars is the debut studio album by American rock band Sparta.
 It was released on August 13, 2002 by DreamWorks Records and peaked at number 71 on the Billboard 200.
 Only months separated this release from their debut EP, Austere.
 The album is greatly influenced by the music of At the Drive-In, with whom most of Sparta's members played before their split in 2001.

 The vocals and track naming in particular reflect At the Drive-In's Relationship of Command, the last album by the group.
 This is in contrast to the music of the Mars Volta, formed by two other members of At the Drive-In (Omar and Cedric), which departs entirely from the post-hardcore genre.

-Background
+Writing

 Frontman Jim Ward and guitarist Paul Hinojos both cited Fugazi and Jawbreaker as personal influences during the writing of the album.
 Ward cited Billy Joel as an influence on his songwriting and melodies.
 Ward has also noted that Radiohead's Kid A inspired him to avoid traditional song structures, stating:Fuck the verse-chorus-verse-chorus-bridge-chorus.
 I fall into it, we all fall into it, but: We have songs where there is no strategy to the song, it's a fucking mindfuck.
 But it's got the hooks into it.
 It makes you want to listen to it.
 That's what I thought is great about Kid A, is that it...
-There's songs where there is one guitar part that does the entire song, but the rest of the song is changing it.
+There's songs where there is one guitar part that does the entire song, but the rest of the song is changing it.Some of the guitar parts that appear on the album, such as the main riff for "Air", were written while At the Drive-In was still together, and had been slated for their followup to Relationship of Command.

+According to Ward, "Collapse" deals with "one of the lowest and scariest moments of my life," which occurred while he was in Australia with At the Drive-In.

+Recording

+Whereas most rock producers typically record drums followed by bass, followed by the guitars, producer Jerry Finn had Ward and Hinojos record guitars after drums had been recorded and before the bass, which influenced how Ward has recorded all his albums since then.
+Jim Ward has stated that approximately 90% of his guitar parts on the album were played on Finn's personal Gibson Les Paul Junior.

+According to drummer Tony Hajjar, despite being on what was essentially a major label, the band had total creative freedom in the studio.